 The aviation sector is a critical component of the global economy, as evidenced by its substantial revenue and significant employment and economic activity.
 In 2020, prior to the COVID-19 pandemic, commercial airlines worldwide generated \$872 billion in revenue, which dropped to \$382 billion post-pandemic, but has since begun to recover, with revenues increasing to \$506 billion in 2021 (Statistica.com).
-The industry employs 29 million individuals and generates \$2.9 trillion in economic activity, making it an essential contributor to global economic health (Bisignani, 2022).
+The industry employs 29 million individuals and generates \$2.9 trillion in economic activity, making it an essential contributor to global economic health (Bisignani, 2024).
 However, the aviation industry is highly susceptible to external shocks, such as geopolitical and economic uncertainties, as observed in previous studies (Berry, 1992; Bonser, 2019; López Pascual et al., 2021).
-The COVID-19 pandemic is an example of an unprecedented threat that has severely impacted the aviation industry (Arora et al., 2021; Sobieralski and Mumbower, 2022).
-The pandemic has spread beyond traditional medical boundaries, significantly hindering global businesses, travel, and tourism due to enforced lockdowns and travel restrictions (Kalogiannidis, 2020).
+The COVID-19 pandemic is an example of an unprecedented threat that has severely impacted the aviation industry https://doi.org/10.1016/j.trip.2024.101043